Take Care Of Yourself

 This is probably the most critical place to start.
 Even if you aren’t an early riser, having a set ritual or routine when you first wake up help you feel energized and motivated throughout the day.
 If you have to be at work really early, work overnight, or have kids, you can also do this ritual in the evening.

-The best part about developing a ritual is that it doesn’t have to be hard.
+The best part about developing a morning routine or ritual is that it doesn’t have to be hard.
 You don’t have to meditate for an hour or learn some advanced yoga position.
 It can be whatever you want it to be, as long as it makes you feel good.

 2. Nurture Your Inner Child